Newton Wonder: History

 The tree is said to be a cultivar of the Blenheim Orange and the Dumelow's Seedling and in 1915 it was crossed with Blenheim Orange to create the Howgate Wonder.
 It received a First Class Certificate from the Royal Horticultural Society in 1887.

 Tree

-The tree grows well in temperate and wet climates producing a red and green coloured fruit, with a creamy coloured flesh and the fruit tends to be very large in size.
+The tree grows well in temperate and wet climates, producing a red and green coloured fruit with a cream-coloured flesh.
+The fruit tends to be very large.
 The tree is usually late to flower and produces a large crop which should be harvested in the late season.
-The tree has a general good defence to fruit tree diseases and is easy to grow and cultivate a decent sized crop.
+The tree has a general good defence to fruit tree diseases and is easy to grow and cultivate a decent-sized crop.
 In 1993 the tree was awarded the RHS Award of Garden Merit.

 Cooking

 Newton Wonder is a good apple for cooking or for making juice.
 When cooking the apple is reduced to a puree which may be added to pies, tarts or used as a chutney.
 The apple produces a sharp but slightly sweet taste when cooked and is best used when ripened in the late season.
 The crop can be stored for at least 3 months safely retaining its flavour.